mysociety/multiple-django-popolo-sources/README.rst

     ps = PopoloSource(url='http://example.com/parliament.json')

-To then create django-popolo models (`Person`, `Organization`, etc.) based on the Popolo JSON at that URL, you can now do:
+To then create django-popolo models (:code:`Person`, :code:`Organization`, etc.) based on the Popolo JSON at that URL, you can now do:

 .. code:: python

     ps.update_from_source()

-You can run `.update_from_source()` again to update the models based on any changes in the Popolo JSON source.
+You can run :code:`.update_from_source()` again to update the models based on any changes in the Popolo JSON source.

-The model that represents the join table linking `PopoloSource` models with django-popolo models is `popolo_sources.models.LinkToPopoloSource`.
-This model has the `deleted_from_source` attributed, so you can find all non-deleted top-level django-popolo with code like:
+The model that represents the join table linking :code:`PopoloSource` models with django-popolo models is :code:`popolo_sources.models.LinkToPopoloSource`.
+This model has the :code:`deleted_from_source` attributed, so you can find all non-deleted top-level django-popolo with code like:

 .. code:: python